wbannick/wbannick.github.io/resume.markdown

 ## Politech, Lead Data Scientist
 _November 2021 - Present_
-- Developed reporting for the Blocks web platform, principally using Elixir/Ecto
+- Developed and refactored reporting for the Blocks web app; principally used Elixir/Ecto
+- Contributed new features and maintained existing features for the Blocks web app.
+Worked mainly on the back-end, but also contributed to the front-end.
-- Managed and updated geopolitical database with spatial data to reflect recent redistricting
+- Managed and updated geopolitical database with spatial data to reflect redistricting in the leadup to 2022 elections
 - Created R package for interacting with our systems to clean, process, and prepare our data for analysis

 ## YouGov, Senior Data Scientist

-_Volunteer November 2021 - Present_

-- Continued to work on inclusive gender question project that I started early in my YouGov career

 _Senior Data Scientist April 2019 - November 2021_